Note

 Running GLM on derivatives/sub-05/func/sub-05_task-languagelocalizer_desc-preproc_bold.nii.gz

-We can now use them in a group study (one-sample study).
+We can now use them in a one-sample t-test at the group level model

 from nilearn.plotting import plot_surf_stat_map, show